chamathf/Test_Tractive_Assignment/README.md

    - `TestData.json`

 4. **Utility Layer**
-   This Layer contains with 3 parts use for set up and manage cookies
+   This Layer contains with 3 parts use for set up and manage cookies.

    1.`utility.Setup.ts`